 Whereas many of today’s tools are isolated in silos, independently operated by users, and not connected to a broader network, there is somewhat of a consensus that the next generation of business intelligence will be geared toward larger sets of users – and more connected to greater systems.

-In a prescient ComputerWeekly article in December of 2015, Brian McKenna talked about this kind of innovation in the business intelligence field, saying business intelligence will be provided via “shared, immersive analytic experiences.”
+In a prescient ComputerWeekly article, Brian McKenna talked about this kind of innovation in the business intelligence field, saying business intelligence will be provided via “shared, immersive analytic experiences.”

 “BI development has been focussed on small form-factor devices, but the locus will now shift to very large touch devices,” McKenna wrote.
 “This will enable teams of colleagues to work towards decisions through the side by side exploration of data in real thought time.”